phoebeyfwu/web-practice/final-project-part3.md

 However, because most team salary and streaming earning were behind the door, and drastically varied for top players and rookies -- it was hard to pinpoint a middle number.

-### Final Data Story
-<a href = "https://preview.shorthand.com/Bim4h18O7p4bYrz8" > League of Legends Pro Player: Why and How to become one </a>